stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

   Then, in the middle of October, the horror of horrors came with stupefying suddenness.
 One night about eleven the pump of the refrigerating machine broke down, so that within three hours the process of ammonia cooling became impossible.
-Dr. Mu&ntilde;oz summoned me by thumping on the floor, and I worked desperately to repair the injury while my host cursed in a tone whose lifeless, rattling hollowness surpassed description.
+Dr. Muñoz summoned me by thumping on the floor, and I worked desperately to repair the injury while my host cursed in a tone whose lifeless, rattling hollowness surpassed description.
 My amateur efforts, however, proved of no use; and when I had brought in a mechanic from a neighbouring all-night garage